favonia/cloudflare-ddns/README.markdown

       - PROXIED=true
         # Tell Cloudflare to cache webpages and hide your IP
 ```

+🚨 If you are using LXC (Linux Containers), it is known that the standard build may hang or halt.
+If you encounter this problem, as a workaround, please replace the above `latest` tag above with `latest-nocapdrop` to disable the explicit dropping of capabilities.

 _(Click to expand the following important tips.)_